magvtv/69_B-tches/atelier/README.md

-# Atelier: A Digital Sanctuary for Feminine Expression
+# Artelia: A Digital Sanctuary for Feminine Expression

 An advanced digital art platform with sophisticated anti-scraping architecture and cryptographic content protection